Informing and supporting our community

 - Understanding the effect of grief and bereavement

 - How to deal with anticipatory grief

 - What happens in the case of disenfranchised grief

 Role of a florist in a funeral service

 Our presenters are experts in their field and are experienced speakers.

 Dale is the 5th generation of her family to lead Walter Carter Funerals.
 She began working full-time in the business after completing a Bachelor of Social Studies at the University of Sydney.
 In 1994, Dale left to discover the world outside Walter Carter Funerals.
 Over 14 years she gained significant knowledge of management and essential experience of the wider business world.
-She returned to Walter Carter Funerals as CEO in 2009.
+She returned to Walter Carter Funerals to take the helm in 2009.
 Dale currently sits on the NSW/ACT Board of the Australian Funeral Directors Association and is a qualified workplace trainer.
 She is passionate about sharing her industry knowledge.

 Bereavement Care Coordinator